fergascod/Bird-song-learner/README.md

 ## REQUIRED MODULES

-To install the required modules use:
+To install the required modules using a virtual environment:

 > ```
+> python3 -m venv env_name
+> source env_name/bin/activate
 > pip install -r requirements.txt
 > ```

 The scripts use the `vlc` library (to reproduce the audio files) which is a VLC binding for Python, meaning **having VLC installed is also a prerequisite**.
-Follow the following [link](https://www.videolan.org/vlc/download-ubuntu.html) to install it
+Follow the following [link](https://www.videolan.org/vlc/download-ubuntu.html) to install it.

 Important: in order to execute the game you need Internet connectivity to be enabled.

-## INSTALLATION
+## USE

 Clone the repository using: